zvjaceslavs/intshare/Printers/HP/template_hp_laserjet_3390/5.0/README.md

-# Template Printer HP LaserJet 3390
+# Printer HP LaserJet 3390

 ## Macros used